 Event - BA Festival of Science Lecture Sept 8th 2005 – Trinity College Dublin Ireland

-Speaker – Professor Jocelyn Bell Brunell CBE - Oxford University
+Speaker – Professor Jocelyn Bell Burnell CBE - Oxford University

-Professor Brunell came to Trinity College Dublin not to speak about her own work in the discovery of pulsars.
-The professor came to deliver a lecture about Arthur Stanley Eddington (1882-1944).
-Eddington was an english-born astronomer who was instrumental in expounding the theory’s of Albert Einstein.
-Professor Brunell has an interest in the public understanding of science and has a penchant to present physics topics to the general public.
+Professor Burnell came to Trinity College Dublin not to speak about her own work in the discovery of pulsars.
+She came to deliver a lecture about Arthur Stanley Eddington (1882-1944).
+Eddington was an English-born astronomer who was instrumental in expounding the theories of Albert Einstein.
+Professor Burnell has an interest in the public understanding of science and has a penchant to present physics topics to the general public.

 Arthur Stanely Eddington in brief

 Stanley Eddington was born in Kendal in 1882.
-As a child he had a fascination with numbers.
-Professor Burnell told the anecdote of the child Eddington attempting to count all the stars in the sky.
+As a child, he had a fascination with numbers.
 He excelled academically achieving a maths degree in the short space of two years.
 After graduating he won the Smiths prize.
 He was appointed to the Royal Observatory Greenwich where he improved and developed practical observational techniques.

-Professor Brunell relayed that Eddington was a popular member of “The Dinner Club” Apparently as he did not drink. if you sat beside him at dinner you were likely to get his share of wine to add to your enjoyment.
-He was made secretary of The Royal Observatory Greenwich in 1912 , at the age of 31 he became Plumian Professor of Cambridge.
+Professor Burnell relayed that Eddington was a popular member of “The Dinner Club”.
+Apparently he did not drink.
+Therefore if you sat beside him at dinner you were likely to get his share of wine.
+He was made secretary of The Royal Observatory Greenwich in 1912.
+At the age of 31 he became Plumian Professor of Cambridge.
 Eddington was a Quaker by faith, his primary belief that there is god and good within everybody was significant in his life.

-He did not get caught up in the mass hysteria of anti-German feeling that permeated in Europe prior to WWI.
+He did not get caught up in the mass hysteria of anti-German feeling that permeated Europe before WWI.
 Eddington was a pacifist, he avoided the war as a conscientious objector.
 He did get called to account for his stance but still managed to get out of fighting by being proved far too valuable a scientist.

 Eddington was one of the few people to read and understand Albert Einstein’s Theory of Relativity.
 At that time German scientists were being expelled from The Royal Society.
-Albert Einstein gave up his nationality in 1901, he became a Swiss citizen.
-However this failed to protect him from the anti German climate of the time.
-Eddington with his fundamental belief in the good in everyone set out to prove Einstein’s ideas in a practical way.
+Einstein gave up his nationality in 1901, he became a Swiss citizen.
+However, this failed to protect him from the anti-German climate of the time.
+Eddington with his fundamental belief in the good in everyone set out to prove Einstein’s ideas practically.

 Solar Eclipse 1919

-Sir Arthur Eddington stationed himself on an island off the western coast of Africa and sent another group of British scientists to Brazil.
+Sir Arthur Eddington stationed himself on an island off the western coast of Africa.
+He sent another group of British scientists to Brazil.
 Their measurements of several of the stars in the cluster showed that the light from these stars was indeed bent as it grazed the Sun.

 Eddington's team exposed 16 photographic plates in 5 minutes.
-The idea was to capture the eclipse and the possible shift or apparent shift in the position of the stars.
-This research eventually confirmed Albert Einstein's theory that as light passes a very massive star its path is bent due to gravity.
+The idea was to capture the eclipse and the possible apparent shift in the position of the stars.
+This research eventually confirmed Albert Einstein's theory that as light passes a very massive star, its path is bent due to gravity.

 Eddington exposed photographic plates to record the eclipse.
-This revealed that the stars of the cluster were not masked by the Suns mass.
-The light from them was bent or curved by the Suns mass, appearing on the developed plates.
-That fact established by Eddington therefore proved the prediction of Einstein correct.
+This revealed that the stars of the cluster were not masked by the Sun's mass.
+The light from them was bent or curved by the Sun's mass, appearing on the developed plates.
+That fact was established by Eddington, therefore, proving the prediction of Einstein correct.
 The light never changes course, but merely follows the curvature of space.
 Astronomers now refer to this displacement of light as gravitational lensing.

 A little poem